-The United Kingdom is our fourth largest international tourist market.
-Despite Brexit, there remains a strong demand for travel to New Zealand.
+The United Kingdom is our fourth largest international visitor market.
+There’s strong demand for travel to New Zealand, however most recently we are seeing that Brexit uncertainties are starting to impact booking patterns.

 We organise and participate in a number of offshore training and networking events with travel sellers each year which New Zealand regions and operators can take part in.
 Take a look at our event calendar for more information.

-Reduced airline prices mean travel to New Zealand is cheaper than ever.
-Direct flights by Emirates and Qatar are bringing New Zealand closer, especially in regional cities like Manchester or Glasgow, reducing journey time by up to six hours.
+Competitive airline prices mean travel to New Zealand is cheaper than ever.
+Direct flights by Emirates and Qatar are bringing New Zealand closer, especially in regional cities like Manchester and Glasgow, reducing journey time by up to six hours.

 Exchange rates (link to www.xe.com)